 Take the DIR-X1560 and stretch it out by some 40 percent, and you get yourself the DIR-AX5460.
-The new router looks like a typical one with an all-plastic chassis and six antennas ticking from its back and sides.
+The new router looks typical, with an all-plastic chassis and six antennas ticking from its back and sides.

 The router has four non-removable antennas and two removable ones.
 It seems somebody decided to make these detachable just to fit the router inside its retail box.

-The router has four rubber feet on the underside to stay put on a surface but it’s also wall-mountable.
+The router has four rubber feet on the underside to stay on a surface, but it’s also wall-mountable.

 D-Link DIR-X5460: Hardware specifications

-D-Link calls the DIR-AX5460 a “mesh-ready” router, suggesting that it can work as part of a mesh system when supported extenders are put in the mix — something similar to the OneMesh approached of TP-Link.
+D-Link calls the DIR-AX5460 a “mesh-ready” router, suggesting that it can work as part of a mesh system when supported extenders join the mix — something similar to TP-Link’s OneMesh approach.

 As of right now, though, there’s no such extender.
 Also, on the router’s interface, I found no mesh section or mentioning of the notion.
-This might change in the future, but for now, don’t expect any mesh functionality out of this router.
+All this might change via firmware updates, but for now, you shouldn’t expect any mesh functionality out of this router.

 AX AX5400 Wi-Fi 6 Router